plainionist/plainionist.github.io/_posts/2018-02-20-Implementing-Clean-Architecture-Controller-Presenter.md

 ---
 layout: post
 title: Implementing Clean Architecture - Of controllers and presenters
+description: |
-description: What is the role of the controller in Clean Architecture?
-What is the role of the presenter in the Clean Architecture?
-Do I need to separate both?
+  What is the role of the controller in Uncle Bob's Clean Architecture?
+What is the role of the presenter?
+  How do I implement "input ports" and "output port"?
+Find answers to these and more questions in this post!
 tags: [clean-architecture]
 series: "Implementing Clean Architecture"
 excerpt_separator: <!--more-->